Gaudium jingera

-Gaudium jingera, commonly known as the stringybark tea-tree, is a species of shrub that is endemic to Victoria, Australia.
-It has papery bark on the larger branches, smooth bark on the younger stems, narrow egg-shaped to elliptical leaves, white flowers and silky-hairy, hemispherical fruit.
+Gaudium jingera, commonly known as the stringybark tea-tree, is a species of flowering plant in the family Myrtaceae and is endemic to Victoria, Australia.
+It has papery bark on the larger branches, smooth bark on the younger stems, narrowly egg-shaped to elliptical leaves, white flowers and silky-hairy, hemispherical fruit.

 Description

 Gaudium jingera is a shrub that typically grows to a height of 0.5-2 m and has papery bark on the larger branches, smooth bark on the younger stems, the younger stems silky hairy at first.
 The leaves are narrow egg-shaped to elliptical, 6-10 mm long and 2-3.5 mm wide on a petiole about 1 mm long.
 The flowers are arranged singly or in pairs in leaf axils and are 6-10 mm in diameter.
 The floral cup is silky-hairy, 2.5-3 mm long and 1.5-2 mm wide and the five sepals are narrow triangular, about 1 mm long.
 The five petals are white, circular and 3-4 mm wide and there are between ten and thirteen stamens.
 Flowering mainly occurs from December to January and the fruit is a hemispherical capsule 2-3 mm long and wide with the remains of the sepals attached.